-Here are probably the most widely recognized terms utilized as a part of FOREX trading.
+Here are probably the most widely recognized terms utilized as a part of the FOREX trading glossary.

 - Ask Price – Sometimes called the Offer Price, this is the business sector cost for brokers to purchase coinage.
 Ask Prices are appeared on the right half of a quote – e.g. EUR/USD 1.1965/68 – implies that one euro can be purchased for 1.1968 UD dollars.